codewitch-honey-crisis/gfx_demo/README.md

 #### Drivers

-Drivers are a typically a more limited draw destination, but may have performance features, which GFX will use when available.
+Drivers are a typically a more limited draw target, but may have performance features, which GFX will use when available.
 You can check what features draw sources and destinations have available using the `caps` member so that you can call the right methods for the job and for your device.
 You don't need to worry about that if you use the `draw` class which does all the work for you.
 Drivers may have certain limitations in terms of the size of bitmap they can take in one operation, or performance characteristics that vary from device to device.
-As much as possible, I've tried to make using them consistent across disparate sources/destinations.
+As much as possible, I've tried to make using them consistent across disparate sources/destinations, but some devices, like e-paper displays are so different that care must be taken when using them in order to employ them in the way that is most effective.

 #### Custom

 You can implement your own draw sources and destinations by simply writing a class with the appropriate members.
+We'll cover that toward the end.

 ### Pixel Types

 Pixels in GFX may take any form you can imagine, up to your machine's maximum word size.
 They can have as many as one channel per bit, and will take on any binary footprint you specify.
 If you want a 3 bit RGB pixel, you can easily make one, and then create bitmaps in that format - where there are 3 pixels every 9 bytes.
 You'll never have to worry whether or not this library can support your display driver or file format's pixel and color model.
 With GFX, you can define the binary footprint and channels of your pixels, and then extend GFX to support additional color models other than the 4 it supports simply by telling it how to convert to and from RGB\*.

-\*Indexed pixel formats are partially accounted for, but there is no CLUT/palette support yet.
+\*Indexed pixel formats are accounted for, but there are certain restrictions in place and care must be taken when using them because they need an associated palette in order to resolve to a color.

 When you declare a pixel format, it becomes part of the type signature for anything that uses it.
 For example, a bitmap that uses a 24-bit pixel format is a different type than one that uses a 16-bit pixel format.